This style guide is based on good practice and is aimed at content writers and editors who are writing for the web.

 Never use 'Click here' or 'Read more' as link text.
 It's not accessible and it does not tell the user where the link will go.
 Screen reader users may scan the links on the page and will only hear 'Click here' or 'read more'.

 Instead, front-load your link text with the relevant terms and make them active and specific.
+Front-loading means that we put the information at the beginning.

 For example, The Student Advice Service provides free, confidential and impartial advice to students.